mindflowai/mindflow/README.md

 ![Alt text](images/MindFlowHeader.png)

 Inspired by our hatred for maintaining documentation, we developed MindFlow; A code search engine powered by [ChatGPT](https://openai.com/blog/chatgpt).
-MindFlow answers natural language questions about your repos and provides tools for streamlining your developer experience.
+MindFlow answers natural language queries about your repos and provides tools for streamlining your developer experience.

 We efficiently index your code repo by leveraging hierarchical embeddings and summaries for files/directories and keep them updated with each file hash so you can save those precious API tokens!